mattiasaltin/mattias-leadership-toolkit/engineering-leadership-resources/tech-health/technical-debt.md

-# 💸 Technical Debt
+# 💸️ Technical Debt

-Technical debt represents the implied cost of additional rework caused by choosing quick solutions now instead of better approaches that would take longer.
-This section covers strategies for managing and addressing technical debt effectively.
+Technical debt refers to the cost of maintaining and improving software systems due to shortcuts taken during development.
+This section explores strategies for managing and reducing technical debt.

 📘 [Managing Technical Debt](https://www.goodreads.com/book/show/43544676-managing-technical-debt) by Philippe Kruchten, Robert Nord, and Ipek Ozkaya
 A comprehensive guide to identifying, measuring, and managing technical debt in software systems.